-On June 21, 2013, the REIT indirectly acquired an approximate 26% (currently 25%) strategic interest in NWHP REIT from NWVP and its affiliates.
+On June 21, 2013, the REIT indirectly acquired an approximate 26% strategic interest in NWHP REIT from NWVP and its affiliates.
 The interest indirectly acquired by the REIT consists of 4,345,900 trust units of NWHP REIT and 7,551,546 class B limited partnership units of NHP LP, each of which is exchangeable for one trust unit of NWHP REIT and carries NWHP REIT level voting rights.
-The interest was acquired pursuant to the exercise of a put right held by NWVP under the Put/Call Agreement dated November 16, 2012 between the REIT and NWVP that was entered into at the time of the Initial International Acquisition (the "Put/Call Agreement").
+The interest was acquired pursuant to the exercise of a put right held by NWVP under the Put/Call Agreement.

 Pursuant to the terms of the Put/Call Agreement, the REIT indirectly acquired the NWHP REIT securities at a price of \$13.22 per unit, for total gross consideration of approximately \$157.3 million including approximately \$73.8 million of third party debt that was indirectly assumed by the REIT.
 In connection with the completion of the transactions contemplated by the Put/Call Agreement, NWVP repaid \$15.0 million of obligations that had previously been owing to the REIT.
 As a result, the net consideration payable to NWVP was approximately \$68.5 million, which NWVP elected to receive in the form of Class B LP Units, each of which is exchangeable for one Unit of the REIT and carries REIT level voting rights.
-Pursuant to the terms of the Put/Call Agreement, the Class B LP Units were valued at a price of \$1.87 per unit, which resulted in the issuance of approximately 36.6 million Class B LP Units to NWVP.
+Pursuant to the terms of the Put/Call Agreement, the Class B

+LP Units were valued at a price of \$1.87 per unit, which resulted in the issuance of approximately 36.6 million Class B LP Units to NWVP.